uncfez/turfac/content/authors/unclefester/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-#user_groups:
 user_groups:
-  - Sekreterare
+  - Styrelse
-  - Webbansvariga
+#  - Övriga föreningsuppdrag
 ---

 Man ångrar aldrig en turftur!